David Tudor

+David Eugene Tudor (January 20, 1926 – August 13, 1996) was an American pianist and composer of experimental music.
+After playing the U.S. premiere of the Piano Sonata No. 2 by Pierre Boulez in 1950, he premiered works by New York School composers including Morton Feldman and especially John Cage written for him; Karlheinz Stockhausen dedicated a work to him, reflecting his similar degree of integration with the Darmstadt School.
+He turned to composing, including many projects for the Merce Cunningham Dance Company.
+After Cage's death in 1992, he succeeded him as music director of the Merce Cunningham Dance Company.

 Life and career

+Tudor was born in Philadelphia, Pennsylvania, on January 20, 1926.
+Tudor began his career as an organist, first in 1943 at Trinity Church in Swarthmore, Pennsylvania, then also at Swarthmore College from 1945 to 1947.
+He began piano studies with Irma Wolpe at the College, later accompanied by composition studies with her husband Stefan Wolpe.
+After World War II, he attended, like many other Americans interested in new culture, the summer schools at Black Mountain College in Black Mountain, North Carolina.
+Artists meeting there included Josef Albers, John Cage, Remy Charlip, Merce Cunningham, Buckminster Fuller, Willem and Elaine de Kooning and Robert Rauschenberg.
+The dance theatre of Cage and Cunningham formed there in the early 1950s, with aesthetics including live dance and live music, with Tudor as the musical part.

-Tudor was born in Philadelphia, Pennsylvania.
-He studied piano with Irma Wolpe and composition with Stefan Wolpe and became known as one of the leading performers of avant garde piano music.
+Tudor became known as one of the era's leading performers of avant-garde piano music.
 He gave the first American performance of the Piano Sonata No. 2 by Pierre Boulez in 1950, and a European tour in 1954 greatly enhanced his reputation.
 Karlheinz Stockhausen dedicated his Klavierstück VI (1955) to Tudor.
-Tudor also gave early performances of works by Morton Feldman, Earle Brown, Christian Wolff and La Monte Young.

-The composer with whom Tudor is particularly associated is John Cage; he gave the premiere of Cage's Music of Changes, Concert For Piano and Orchestra and the notorious 4' 33".
-Cage said that many of his pieces were written either specifically for Tudor to perform or with him in mind, once stating "what you had to do was to make a situation that would interest him.
+Tudor also gave early performances of works by Morton Feldman, Earle Brown, Christian Wolff, and La Monte Young.
+The composer most associated with Tudor was Cage; he gave the premieres of Cage's Music of Changes, Concert For Piano and Orchestra, and 4' 33".
+Cage said that many of his pieces were written either specifically for Tudor to perform or with him in mind, once stating that "what you had to do was to make a situation that would interest him.
 That was the role he played."
-The two worked closely together on many of Cage's pieces, both works for piano and electronic pieces, including for the Smithsonian Folkways album: Indeterminacy: New Aspect of Form in Instrumental and Electronic Music (1959).
+The two worked closely together on many of Cage's works for piano and electroacoustic works, including for the Smithsonian Folkways album Indeterminacy: New Aspect of Form in Instrumental and Electronic Music (1959).
 Tudor also performs on several recordings of Cage's music, including the Mainstream record of Cartridge Music, the recording on Columbia Records of Variations II, and the two Everest records of Variations IV.
-Tudor selected the works to be performed for the 25th Anniversary Retrospective Concert of the music of John Cage (May 16, 1958), and performed in the premiere of the Concert For Piano and Orchestra given as the closing work for that concert.
-Moreover, Tudor received a Foundation for Contemporary Arts John Cage Award (1992).